 Get the recipe: Vegan burgers

-A great way to use up leftover chicken, add it to a fresh salad with vegetable strips and a little ginger and chill for extra flavour.
-It's packed with veg, and saves you cooking twice!
+Add leftover chicken to a fresh salad with vegetable strips and a little ginger and chill for extra flavour.
+Drizzle with a homemade dressing made from ginger, red chillies and red wine vinegar.

 Get the recipe: Chicken fusion salad

 This chicken casserole recipe is healthy and filling, with each portion